Learn how to get rid of your Patellar Tendonitis in this ultimate guide to curing Jumper’s Knee.

 Chances are you’re in the chronic stage, since most people only start looking for answers once pain becomes more permanent.
 It’s just human nature.
 I made that mistake as well.
 Throughout the rest of this article, I will always talk about the chronic stage when I say tendonitis.

 For more details on the injury stages, read 3 Red Flag Symptoms of Patellar Tendonitis.
-I also offer a comprehensive explanation of what happens inside your tendon as your injury progresses in the second chapter of my book.

 Why You’re Still In Pain: